 The University Calendar contains the last date to drop a course without an academic penalty.
 After that date, students will usually receive a grade of WF, which counts as an F in the GPA.
 There are some exceptions to this policy, including withdrawals with medical documentation and some extenuating personal problems.
 Students may not withdraw from more than 16 semester hours over the course of their degree.
-Please contact the office of Student Academic Services for additional details.

-http://studentsfirst.uncg.edu/withdrawal/

-If a student on financial aid is considering withdrawal, they should be aware that they must pass 75% of the classes in which they are enrolled at the end of the first Friday of classes each semester, or they are likely to lose financial aid.
+Please contact the office of Student Academic Services for additional details. http://studentsfirst.uncg.edu/withdrawal/ they must pass 75% of the classes in which they are enrolled at the end of the first Friday of classes each semester, or they are likely to lose financial aid.